tilgnermanuel/iris-app/commands.md

 -sa
 ```

-This follows the principle of least privilege.

-Give the service account specific permissions according to Google's predefined roles.
+Following the principle of least privilege, give the service account only the permissions that it needs in line with Google's predefined roles.

 ```bash
 gcloud projects add-iam-policy-binding $PROJECT \